-For most of the boaters, October means that the end of the boating season is near.
+For most boaters, October means the boating season’s end is near.
 After a long period of summer boating fun, it’s that time of the year to store away your boat for the colder months ahead.
-Unlike your car, your boat has far more exposed parts that can rust over the winter, which can affect performance and costs thousands of dollars to repair.
+Unlike your car, your boat has far more exposed parts that can rust over the winter, affecting performance and costing thousands of dollars to repair.

-As many of you will be storing your boats for good this month, we’ve compiled a thorough step-by-step guide on how to get your boat ready for storage and make sure your boat is adequately winterized and perfectly prepared for next season.
+As many of you will be storing your boats for good this month, we’ve compiled a thorough step-by-step guide on getting your boat ready for storage and make sure your boat is adequately winterized and prepared for next season.

 Step 1: Thoroughly Clean And Empty Your Boat

-Once you’ve lifted your vessel out of the water for good, it’s for the best to give it a thorough cleaning before you bring it in for winter storage.
+According to Boat Outfitters, once you’ve lifted your vessel out of the water for good, it’s best to thoroughly clean it before you bring it in for winter storage.
 As your boat goes through a lot during the hot summer days, once it’s out of the water, it’s the perfect time to give the hull of your vessel a good scrub down to remove all the dirt and algae that builds up while it’s docked during the summer.

-Inspect under the seat cushions for any forgotten extra towels, clothing items, or swimsuits.
+Inspect under the seat cushions for forgotten towels, clothing items, or swimsuits.
 Take the life preserver jackets and store them in your garage during the winter so they wouldn’t build up any moisture until the new boating season arrives.
-In case your boat has an under cabin space, go through all of the cabinets, beds, drawers, and bathroom cabinets and empty anything that may freeze or go wrong during winter months.
+If your boat has an under cabin space, go through all the cabinets, beds, drawers, and bathroom cabinets and empty anything that may freeze or go wrong during winter months.

-Don’t get lazy and put the boat-ladder into a function to check the higher cabinets for food and beverage leftovers.
-You certainly don’t want to come back next summer only to find a moldy bag of Cheetos or even worse a nest of mice because they found a nice and comfy spot with free food to spend the winter.
+Don’t get lazy; put the boat ladder into a function to check the higher cabinets for food and beverage leftovers.
+You certainly don’t want to come back next summer only to find a moldy bag of Cheetos or, even worse, a nest of mice because they found a nice and comfy spot with free food to spend the winter.

 Step 2: Winterize The Boat Engine

 Winterizing the boat engine is one of the essential procedures when preparing your boat for winter storage.
-Without proper care of the machine, you certainly risk the possibility of freezing or rust during winter storage.
+Without proper care of the machine, you risk freezing or rust during winter storage.

 And whether you have an inboard or outboard engine, winterizing is more than just adding some fuel stabilizer and draining the engine.
 Engine winterizing is an intricate and very important process, and if it’s done correctly, you will find your boat in top shape when spring arrives.
 Check the storage sections of your owner’s manual, and follow our steps to prepare your engine to survive the winter.